 Focus on red meat/poultry/fish, potatoes, gluten-free grains, vegetables, and healthy fats.
 This article from Dr. Lara Briden discusses why women need a balanced dinner for our hormones and health.

-On a separate note, if you have trouble sleeping, you might be interested in my articles on healthy sleep hacks and reasons why you’re always tired.
+On a separate note, if you have low energy, you might be interested in my article on reasons why you’re always tired.

 How to Fill Your Clean Eating Plate